Delta CEO lashes out at CrowdStrike: This cost us $500 million and they offered us nothing

 The computer problems at Delta knocked its crucial crew tracking system off line for the better part of a week, making it impossible for the company to find pilots and flight attendants it needed to fly its aircraft.
 While other airlines were quick to resume normal operations after the CrowdStrike outage, Delta was forced to cancel about 30% of its schedule over five days, leaving an estimated half-million passengers stranded.
 It took many days after that to re-book affected passengers on other flights and return their checked bags.

 Delta has yet to file a lawsuit against either CrowdStrike or Microsoft, but a person familiar with its actions confirmed to CNN on Tuesday that it had hired the law firm of high-profile attorney David Boies to pursue compensation from the two companies.
-Neither company had a comment on that hiring on Tuesday, and neither immediately responded to a request for comment from CNN early Wednesday.
+Microsoft did not respond to a request for comment on Wednesday.
+A CrowdStrike spokesperson would only say, “We are aware of the reporting, but have no knowledge of a lawsuit and have no further comment.”

 “We have no choice,” Bastian told CNBC.
 “We have to protect our shareholders, we have to protect our customers (and) our employees for the damage, not just the cost but the reputational damage.”